industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 }
 ```

-In this example, a rule `anonymized` declares that if any service matching the `publicEndpoint` description receives a message that contains a label `personal` or a label `internal`, the message must be dropped and not sent to the service.
+In this example, a rule `anonymized` declares that if any service matching the `publicEndpoint` description receives a message that contains a label `personal` or a label `internal`, the message has to be dropped.

 ##### Data must be deleted after 30 days